BleekerLab/Riboflavin/README.md

 - Screen of S. chmielweski Arjen
 - Phenotype in detail (foto’s or drawing)
+- bioassay on grafts
 - Screen of IL library Arjen
 - Metabolomics, differential compounds: levels of riboflavin candidate
 - Phloem analysis: prescence of riboflavin in the Phloem
+- Riboflavin feeding assay
-- Feeding assay and wf phenotype confirmation.
+- Riboflavin synthase inhibitor assay

 # MRAN checkpoint data
 __December 1, 2020__ is set as the checkpoint for all R packages available from the CRAN.